pylonide/pylon/doc/terms/actionrules.md

 ## Add

-Adding {@link term.datanode data nodes} to an element is a bit more advanced because the origin of the new data can be encoded in {@link baseclass.multiselect.binding.add the add action rule}.
+Adding [data nodes](./datanode.html) to an element is a bit more advanced because the origin of the new data can be encoded in the add action rule.

 There are three ways to provide the data to add a node.

-The first is by calling the add method using javascript.
+The first is by calling the `add` method using Javascript.

 ```xml
  <a:list id="myList">